surabhitri/PLR_Classification/README.md

 ## Contact

-For questions or support, please contact the Duke Law Data Lab.
+For questions or support, please contact the Duke Law Data Lab at datalab@law.duke.edu or surabhi.trivedi@law.duke.edu.